 History of Waltz Dance

-The Viennese waltz has roots in Central European folk dance, and its history dates back to the 16th century.
+The Viennese waltz originates from the central European folk dance and it is said to have begun in the 16th century.
 These early waltz styles were vivacious and joyous, including circular motions and couples dancing close together.

 The waltz didn't begin to be known and accepted widely until the 18th century.
 In the ballrooms of Vienna, Austria, where it enchanted the aristocratic and social elite, it became a well-liked dance.
 The waltz underwent a dramatic shift and cemented its position in dance during the 19th century.
 With fixed dancing routines and guidelines, it became more streamlined and organized.